Updated on May 5, 2022

 St. Paul, MN

 They brewed beer, printed t-shirts, sold shares in their future brewery, and raised over $500,000.
 Still, the banks turned them down.
 Finally, at the suggestion of a friend, the ladies visited Pioneer Bank in Mankato, MN, and secured their loan.
-Seven years later Urban Growler has become a beacon in the industry.
+Seven years later, Urban Growler has become a beacon in the industry.
 Their annual Pride beer Let’s Dance, a lavender lemon summer ale, celebrates the Queer community.
-But it’s really the story here of perseverance and tenacity that makes Urban Growler such a special place.
+But the story here of perseverance and tenacity makes Urban Growler such a special place.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.